MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-install.md

 * If you are not receiving the latest Insider Preview build, check these [troubleshooting tips](https://docs.microsoft.com/en-us/windows-insider/at-work-pro/wip-4-biz-troubleshooting).

 ## Install across multiple devices
-Administrators can install and manage Insider Preview builds centrally across devices in their organizational domain using Group Policies or MDM Policies.
+Administrators can install and manage Insider Preview builds centrally across multiple devices in their organizational domain using Group Policies or MDM Policies.
 This option requires an Azure AD domain which must be registered in the Windows Insider Program.
 For instructions, see [Manage Windows Insider Preview builds](wip-4-biz-manage-builds.md).

 ## Install on a virtual machine
 You can run Insider Preview builds as a virtual machine in Hyper-V. This option enables you to run Insider Preview builds without changing the Windows 10 production build already running on a PC.